Enalean/tuleap-documentation-en/languages/en/user-guide/document.rst

 Drag and drop
 -------------
-The major difference between both user interface, is that we now support drag and drop:
+The major difference between both user interface, is that the new document manager now support the drag and drop:

 If you drop a document in current folder, it will add it under the folder